-While others certainly disagree I’be always been anti-rakeback for many reasons, namely that it just isn’t healthy to be charging some players full rake while a privileged minority gets a secret benefit.
+While others certainly disagree I've always been anti-rakeback for many reasons, namely that it just isn't healthy to be charging some players full rake while a privileged minority gets a secret benefit.

 The very top poker rooms did away with their rakeback programs years ago.
 We even did a piece here about rakeback deals being on their way out.

-I’ve seen some rakeback sites advertising for deals at America’s Cardroom, but I hope they aren’t really still offering it.
+I've seen some rakeback sites advertising for deals at America's Cardroom, but you can essentially get it from them directly these days.

 Update: Ignition Poker now offers the only mobile client available to US players.

-No app download is required and it works on iOS, Android, or any other OS phone or tablet.
+No app download is required and it works on iPhone and iPad.
 Every real-money cash game and fast-fold table can be played via the mobile client.

 Even though the App Store has seemingly millions of apps at this point every one of them had to be manually approved.